dfds/roadmap/RFCs/RFC 001 API Standards 1.0.md

 - Other-than-HTTP communication paradigms, such as GraphQL and event-driven systems
 - Client behaviour restrictions

-The drafting period runs from 30th of April to 15h of June 2019.
-Final comment and corrections are accepted between 1st of June to 31st of June 2019.

 Some topics may be marked with [TODO].
 These must be fleshed out during the drafting period, alternatively removed if consensus is that the topic should not be covered.

 ## Context